 If you are a tenant interested in renting a condominium unit, you can find important information about your rights and responsibilities in our booklet Renting a Condominium.

-If you are planning to rent your condominium unit, you are responsible for providing the condominium board with certain written information.
-The condominium board cannot prevent you from renting your unit but they are legally entitled to the following information:
+If you are planning to rent your condominium unit, you are responsible for providing the condominium corporation with certain written information.
+The condominium corporation cannot prevent you from renting your unit but they are legally entitled to the following information:

 - Your intention to rent your unit, including an address where you can be personally served with documents and how much rent you will be charging the tenant.